cciliber/intro-stl/README.md

 ## Course Description

-Statistical Learning Theory studies the problem of learning from empirical observations (data) to predict and/or understand the behavior of an unknown phenomenon (e.g. the dynamics of the stock market or the activations patterns in the human brain).
-It addresses the problem by placing it on solid mathematical foundations to answers questions such as "How to design a learning algorithm", "what does it mean for an algorithm to 'solve' a learning problem" or "How to compare two learning algorithms".
+Statistical Learning Theory (SLT) studies the problem of learning from empirical observations (data) to predict and/or understand the behavior of an unknown phenomenon (e.g. the dynamics of the stock market or the activations patterns in the human brain).
+SLT provides a mathematical framework within which it is possible rigorously address questions such as "How to design a learning algorithm", "what does it mean for an algorithm to 'solve' a learning problem" or "How to compare two learning algorithms".

 The goal of this course is to introduce students to the ideas behind most well-established learning algorithms and provide fundamental insights on how to use them in practice or to design new ones.